 Colorado Deed of Trust Form

-A Colorado deed of trust is an agreement in which a trustee holds an individual’s property title as security for a loan that individual has received.
-The borrowing party retains the right to reside on their property, but they will not regain the title until the debt is cleared.
-As deeds of trust often grant “power of sale” to trustees, they are authorized to foreclose the property if default occurs.
+A Colorado deed of trust is an agreement in which a trustee holds an individual’s property title as security for a loan the individual has received.
+The borrowing party retains the right to reside on their property, but they will not regain title until the debt is cleared.
+As deeds of trust often give “power of sale” to trustees, the trustees are authorized to foreclose the property if default occurs.

-A Colorado deed of trust is an agreement in which a trustee holds an individual’s property title as security for a loan that individual has received.
-The borrowing party retains the right to reside on their property, but they will not regain the title until the debt is cleared.
-As deeds of trust often grant “power of sale” to trustees, they are authorized to foreclose the property if default occurs.
+A Colorado deed of trust is an agreement in which a trustee holds an individual’s property title as security for a loan the individual has received.
+The borrowing party retains the right to reside on their property, but they will not regain title until the debt is cleared.
+As deeds of trust often give “power of sale” to trustees, the trustees are authorized to foreclose the property if default occurs.

 1. Home »